 Members with email addresses recorded by CPA Australia will receive their invitations to vote electronically.
 Members without email addresses will receive their invitation to vote through the post.
 Members will have electronic access to candidate details and can lodge their ballots electronically.

-Results of the 2019 Divisional Council elections will be announced in November in the local editions of CPA Update and local Divisional newsletters and on the CPA Australia website.
+Results of the 2020 Divisional Council elections for councillors to commence on 1 January 2021 will be announced in November in the local editions of CPA Update, local divisional newsletters and on the CPA Australia website.

-Local Divisional General Managers, Country Heads, and Regional Heads are Returning Officers for the ballots conducted in their respective divisions.
+Local Divisional General Managers, Country Heads, and Regional Heads are Returning Officers for the ballots conducted in their respective Divisional Council.

 Queries concerning eligibility to nominate for election or regarding the conduct of the ballot should be referred to local Returning Officers.